Chunyu-Lin-bjtu/autoware-wiki/Support-guidelines.md

 The bug report template will help you fill in the necessary information, but in general all the same advice that applies to the Discourse discussion board also applies to filing a bug report.
 You should also post a debug trace if possible, to identify where in the source code the problem occurs.

+When giving your bug report a title, do *not* include something in the title that indicates it is a bug report, such as starting the title with `[Bug]` or `Bug report:`.
+Instead, use [the `Bug` issue label](https://github.com/CPFL/Autoware/wiki/Contributing-to-Autoware.AI#issue-labels) to indicate that it is a bug report.

 *Do not post requests for help on the issue trackers.*
 They will be closed and you will be directed to the correct place to ask, slowing down the process of you getting help.